 - To this end, most of our outdoor gear is stored in a large drawer at the back of the vehicle.
 This way, space inside the van is prioritised for personal items used more often.

-- Second, we needed a space that would work in both good and rainy weather – it had to be possible to work, cook and live inside comfortably when necessary.
-The key to this has been our kitchen counter.
+- Second, we needed a space that would work in both dry and rainy weather – it had to be possible to work, cook and live inside comfortably when necessary.
+The key to this has been our kitchen counter

 A tour of our DIY GMC Savana van conversion

 Check out the photos below for an inside look of our Savana van conversion.
-Of course, we are likely to make further improvements as we continue to travel but, for now, this is our set-up.
+Of course, we make little changes all the time as we continue to travel but this offers a good overall look.

 Post-conversion photos taken in August 2018, courtesy of Guillaume Hébert